Compound Interest – Investing to a Million Dollar Nest Egg

 The easiest way to see the wonder of compound interest at work is to imagine two friends of the same age who have different approaches to retirement.

 Jen and Amber grew up as next-door neighbours and the closest of friends.
 As our story begins, these two young women are starting their careers at the age of 24.
 Each is fortunate enough to be offered a 401(k) employee benefit.
 And they both know retirement investing matters.
-Despite all they have in common, Jen and Amber never get around to discussing what the other is doing about retirement.
+Despite all they have in common, Jen and Amber never discuss what the other is doing about retirement.
 Watch what happens next.

 - Amber doesn’t feel as comfortable investing that early in her career.
 But when she turns 35, she’s a married homeowner and the idea of starting to invest is making more sense to her.
 She figures she can afford to send about $3,000 a year of her salary to the company 401(k).
 And she’s so dedicated that she keeps it up for 31 years, all the way to age 65.

 Now the two lifelong friends are 65 and ready to enjoy their golden years.
-The good news is, after all their years of hard work and investing, they’re both in pretty good shape financially.
+The good news is that after all their years of hard work and investing, they’re both financially in pretty good shape.
 But who do you think wound up with a bigger nest egg?
 Let’s run the numbers at 10%.

 It might sound incredible, but despite Amber investing about triple the money that Jen did, Amber ended up retiring with only about half what her friend was able to save.
 How in the world can we explain the massive difference?
 Compound interest.

-In both cases, Jen and Amber were investing in growth stock mutual funds and enjoyed the market average growth over the course of their investing lives.
+In both cases, Jen and Amber were investing in growth stock mutual funds and enjoyed the average market growth over their investing lives.
 But Jen took advantage of an extra ingredient—time!
 Because of the compounding effect of interest on her account over time, her money eventually took on a life of its own.

 Why It’s Never Too Late (or Too Early) to Begin